Coming to grips with network performance management in an extensive network requires constant vigilance.

 ManageEngine EventLog Analyzer is available for Windows and Linux in 32-bit and 64-bit.
 There are two versions of the program that you can download: the Free and Premium editions.
-The Free edition supports up to five log sources whereas the Premium edition supports up to 1,000 log sources.
-If you needs are different and you want to view the pricing options you can request a quote from the sales team directly.
 There is also a free trial which gives you a 30-day period for evaluation.

 Splunk is one of the most widely-used log management platforms on this list.
 Splunk monitors log and machine data in real-time.
 Splunk’s versatility allows it to take log data from practically any device or application in your network.
 When using the program you can use the search bar to look through real-time and historical data.
 There are also search suggestions to help you find the information you need more easily.

 To make sure that you don’t miss anything important, Splunk has real-time alerts.
 Alerts can be sent by email or RSS.
 Alerts have configurable thresholds and trigger conditions so you can determine what activity will generate a notification.
 The supporting information included with alerts helps you to reduce your event resolution time.